corrode/corrode.github.io/content/why-rust/_index.md

 It is important to set clear expectations for your team when adopting Rust: Rust is not a language that you can learn in a few days.
 It requires practice to internalize the concepts around ownership and borrowing to become productive with it.

+There is an upfront cost of learning the language and training your team with the expectation that it will pay off in the long run.

 Typically, it takes a few months to become productive with Rust:

 > Based on our studies, more than 2/3 of respondents are confident in